brettkromkamp/contextualise/README.rst

 * Auto-complete on all form fields that expect a topic reference
 * Google Docs-like `collaboration <https://brettkromkamp.com/posts/contextualise-collaboration/>`_; that is, being able to share topic maps with other Contextualise users for the purpose of collaboration in one of three ways: 1) **can view**, 2) **can comment** or 3) **can edit**
 * Support for user-defined `knowledge paths <https://brettkromkamp.com/posts/knowledge-paths/>`_
-* `Hypergraph <https://en.wikipedia.org/wiki/Hypergraph>`_ associations; that is, the ability to assert a relationship between more than two topics by means of a single association -- one edge joining multiple vertices
 * `In place topic creation <https://brettkromkamp.com/posts/in-place-topic-creation/>`_
 * Quick association creation for frictionless topic-linking and knowledge discovery
 * Associative tagging
 * `Augmented Reality <https://en.wikipedia.org/wiki/Augmented_reality>`_ (AR) support for 3D occurrences
 * Syntax highlighing for numerous programming languages based on `Pygments <https://pygments.org/docs/>`_

-**Features Currently in Development (August - September 2020)**

-* Documentation (including tutorials)
-* A topics index for each topic map with pagination and sorting (by name or modification date)

 **Post Version 1.0 Features**